yousefelassal/quote-cron/README.md

 > What you do today can improve all your tomorrows.

 > A single rose can be my garden... a single friend, my world.

+> If you must tell me your opinions, tell me what you believe in.
+I have plenty of doubts of my own.